vojtacerny/docs/trezor-apps/bitstamp.rst

 Withdrawal funds with TREZOR
 ^^^^^^^^^^^^^^^

-With Bitwala, users gain a convenient new way to transfer bitcoins directly from their Trezor wallet to a bank account of their choice.
-Pay with TREZOR feature will be appreciated by all users who would like to pay bills with bitcoins or cash out in a simple manner:

 1) Log into Bitstamp account.
-2) Create a bill, email pay or PayPal payment.
-3) Click on the "Pay with Trezor" button.
+2) Go to Withdrawal -> Bitcoin -> HD Wallet -> Trezor.
-4) Connect your TREZOR and follow the instructions.
+3) Connect your TREZOR and follow the instructions.
-5) Authenticate to your TREZOR with PIN.
+4) Authenticate to your TREZOR with PIN/Passphrase.
-6) Choose the account you want to send the bitcoins from.
+5) Choose the account you want to send the bitcoins to.
+6) Select desired amount and click on "Withdrawal".
-7) Check and confirm the transaction on the Trezor screen.
+7) Confirm the withdrawal transaction via received e-mail.
 Done.

 .. image:: images/bitwala01.gif